-First, cook the spaghetti til its al dente in generously salted water.
+First, cook the pasta in generously salted water until its al dente.
 Reserve the water to use in the sauce.

 Next, crush the tomatoes with a potato or meat masher until there are no large pieces.
 Add the salt and pepper.
 Simmer for 15 minutes, stirring often.